tobsirl/CompTIA-Linux-/README.md

 Area of memory outside the kernel space
 The split between two memories is useful because it promotes greater stability and security

+**Monolithic Kernel**
+All system modules, such as device drivers or file systems run in kernel space